Featuring better BOPIS and Covid-countering B2B features.

 - 25-43% faster CMS, category and product page loads when viewed under load

-A feature that has been in development for some time now is finally seeing the light of day.
-Buy online, pick-up in store (BOPIS) is built on the Magento Inventory feature allowing for complex Sources and Aggregation setups right in the eCommerce platform.
+Buy online, pick-up in store (BOPIS), a feature that has been in development for some time now is finally seeing the light of day.
+BOPIS is built on the Magento Inventory feature allowing for complex Sources and Aggregation setups right in the eCommerce platform.

 Omnichannel merchants are going to love this.
-Not just adding the underlying framework to enable BOPIS, this comes with a brand new checkout experience when enabled.
-The checkout flow is optimised for In-Store pick-up or Delivery based on user input.
+Not just an addition of the underlying framework to enable BOPIS, when enabled, this comes with a brand new checkout experience The checkout flow is optimized for In-Store pick-up or Delivery based on user input.

 Security: Two Factor Authentication (2FA) in Magento 2.4

-- 81% of breaches from weak or stolen passwords
+- 81% of breaches are from weak or stolen passwords

 - 61% of people reuse the same or similar passwords everywhere